dairycultist/GamernyanOS/README.md

 https://cstdspace.quora.com/How-to-start-making-a-simple-operating-system-in-C

-Computer starts. **The Basic Input/Output System (BIOS)**, a piece of hardware-specific firmware (burnt into the hardware), initializes and tests hardware components, and provides hardware-abstracted services to the OS for boot-time hardware initialization, including establishing I/O and disk access.
+Upon computer startup, the **Basic Input/Output System (BIOS)**, a piece of hardware-specific firmware (burnt into the hardware), initializes and tests hardware components, and provides hardware-abstracted services to the OS for boot-time hardware initialization, including establishing I/O and disk access.
 This differs from a **Hardware Abstraction Layer (HAL)**, which is compiled together with the (hardware-agnostic) OS logic for the target hardware, and provides advanced hardware-abstracted services the OS demands.

-The BIOS then loads and executes the **bootloader**, a piece of software that is part of the OS and which is responsible for setting up functionality (such as the stack) and loading and executing the kernel.
+The BIOS then loads and executes the **bootloader**, a piece of software that is part of the OS and which is responsible for setting up basic functionalities (such as the stack) and loading and executing the kernel.

 The kernel is the root program of the OS that loads and executes all other programs, manages their resources (memory allocations, file pointers), and connects software and hardware (I/O, peripherals/device drivers).